 Health targets are reviewed annually to ensure they align with health priorities.
 The current targets are listed below.

-85 percent of patients receive their first cancer treatment within 62 days of being referred with a high suspicion of cancer and a need to be seen within two weeks by July 2016, increasing to 90 percent by June 2017.
-(Health target from quarter two 2014/15)
+85% of patients receive their first cancer treatment (or other management) within 62 days of being referred with a high suspicion of cancer and a need to be seen within 2 weeks.

-90 percent of eight months olds will have their primary course of immunisation (six weeks, three months and five months immunisation events) on time by July 2014 and 95 percent by December 2014.
+95% of 8-months-olds will have their primary course of immunisation (6 weeks, 3 months and 5 months immunisation events) on time.

 Latest health target results

-Health target results are published four times a year.
-The 2013/14 April-June results are available now.
+Health target results are published 4 times a year.
+For the latest results see How is my DHB performing?